Forte-Service-Company-Ltd/fre-quickstart/README.md

 cast call $CONTRACT_ADDRESS "rulesEngineAddress()(address)" --rpc-url $RPC_URL
 ```

-### 8. Set your Address as the Calling Contract Admin
+### 8. Set your address as the Calling Contract Admin

 The ExampleContract extends the [RulesEngineClient](https://github.com/thrackle-io/forte-rules-engine/blob/main/src/client/RulesEngineClient.sol) to allow the ExampleContract to set the Calling Contract Admin.
 The Rules Engine requires this initial Admin designation to come directly from the Calling Contract.
 This ensures a malicious person cannot front-run setting the Calling Contract Admin.
 The setCallingContractAdmin() function MUST BE OVERRIDED WITH APPROPRIATE PERMISSION GATING in place for production instances.
 In this quickstart, we'll skip adding permission to this funciton since this is not a production environment.
 Set the Calling Contract Admin to the User Address with the following commands:

-Verify it's not already set:
+Verify it's not already set (should return 'false'):

 ```bash
 cast call $RULES_ENGINE_ADDRESS "isCallingContractAdmin(address, address)(bool)" $CONTRACT_ADDRESS $USER_ADDRESS  --rpc-url $RPC_URL